twilio/twilio-ruby/README.md

 </Response>
 ```

-## Getting Started with TaskRouter by creating a Task
+## Getting Started with TaskRouter

-If you just need to generate a Capability Token for use with Twilio Client, you
+If you need to create a Task to TaskRouter, you can do so by using the TaskRouterClient.
-can do this:
+Additional resources had off of the workspace object (taskqueues, workers, workflows, activities, tasks).

 ``` ruby
 require 'rubygems'